wintercounter/ccss/web/docs/more-about-ccss/biref-history.md

 developer because it feels it's against the principles you've learned so far.

+## UiBox

 On a project, we started to use a `Grommet` and `styled-system` inspired UI System.
-We ended up relying on fully dynamic `styled-components`, almost completely stopped writing CSS and custom `styled-components` in the regular way.
+We ended up relying on fully dynamic `styled-c1omponents`, almost completely stopped writing CSS and custom `styled-components` in the regular way.

 A simplified example how such components did look: